yodkwtf/python-fundamentals/README.md

 - `list.copy()` - to create a copy of the list that doesn't get affected when the original list is manipulated
 - Refer to [list-methods.py](./07-lists/list-methods.py) for more

+#### Tuples

+- Used to store a collection of items just like lists
+- Defined using _parenthesis_ - `('John', 'Peter', 'Josh')`
+- Immutable - items can't be added or removed
+- Single items can be accessed using indexes
+- Since they're immutable, there aren't a lot of methods for tuples unlike lists
+- `count()` and `index()` can be used to get count and index of the specified item

 #### Functions

 - Block of code with a name that can be executed when called